 Help prevent your employees from falling for a coronavirus scam

-To help organisations tackle the latest coronavirus scams in Office 365 and the other issues identified in this blog article, we are running a webinar next week (Tuesday 24th March) on “Securing Microsoft Office 365 – how to detect and respond to the latest threats”.
+To help organisations tackle the latest coronavirus scams in Office 365 and the other issues identified in this blog article, we ran a webinar on Tuesday 24th March 2020 on “Securing Microsoft Office 365 – how to detect and respond to the latest threats”.

-The webinar will feature a hacking demonstration from Redscan’s security experts and cover:
+The webinar features a hacking demonstration from Redscan’s security experts and covers:

 - Key security issues to consider when using Office 365